EllaBrands/stanDev/To-Do-List.md

      -- look at add/subtract where there's broadcast function -- need tests for int in all the relevant positions

-- (Daniel/Michael) instrument tests for new algorithms to isolate floating point divergence

 - (everyone) remove std::cout from API

 - (Daniel) fix bin/print spacing

-- sort out low ESS in new diagonal adaptation

-- sort out rank, etc. from Marco

 - go through include-what-you-use output from Ben to mailing list (early May)